44-566-Machine-Learning-S24/ml-s24-project-kcharris/.ipynb_checkpoints/ANALYSIS-checkpoint.md

 [Back to readme](README.md)

+##### A challenge to start with
+Most of my data features are objects.
+I did use four of the numerical data types that I could.
+My genre types that I wanted to predict started as objects though.
+In order to handle genres, first I exploded the object feature into duplicates of the item but with a single different genre that was in genres for each duplicate.
+Then, in order to pass it to linear models and to ensure there wouldn't be much variation caused by inputting string, I created created a new feature "genre_int" that would contain an encoded value for each specific genre.

 #### Linear Regression
 [Linear Notebook](linear_regression.ipynb)
 Three models were used: ElasticNet, Quadratic, and Cubic.
 Elastic net was used twice.
 The original data and the summary go over these linear models ability to predict a revenue from different feartures.